liyinred/Git/1_eng.md

 ```
 ![This is an image](https://github.com/liyinred/Test1/blob/main/pic/%E5%BE%AE%E4%BF%A1%E6%88%AA%E5%9B%BE_20240412135404.png?raw=true)

-## 8.View specific changes and comments
+## 8.View Specific Changes and Comments

 Assume that in the process of writing the manual, A, B, and C each submitted their own modifications at different times and left relevant comments.